 A: Grooming and removing the undercoat will never hurt your dog – and it will help keep him or her from getting matted.
 Grooming can also prevent hot spots that may be caused by the coat retaining moisture and not drying out.
 A dog’s coat, once the undercoat is removed, insulates him from the heat and cold, protecting his skin from the elements.

 Mats can form if the undercoat is not removed.
 These are tight and can pull on the skin when the dog tries to move.
 If the pet is not groomed, the mats will get tighter and tighter.
 Once the mats get too close to the skin, the only way to remove them is to shave under them.

-We recommend grooming your double-coated dog at a minimum every three months.
-If your dog’s undercoat is only removed once a year, it can make the grooming process difficult and uncomfortable for your pet.
+We recommend grooming your double-coated dog at a minimum every twelve weeks.
+If your dog’s undercoat is only removed once a year, it can make the grooming process difficult, uncomfortable and potentially dangerous for your pet.

 Q: My dog has hair that grows when not cut but there is no shedding.
 How often should I have him groomed?

-A: If your dog has a long, full coat, you should be doing a daily brush-out at home.
+A: If your dog has a long coat, you should be doing a daily brush-out at home.
 Make sure you are brushing your dog from underneath, working toward the top of the coat, one layer at a time and working from the skin out.
 Mats form quickly and if you are not brushing them out, they can work themselves closer and closer to the skin.
 When mats like this form, they will either pull all the hair out when brushed (and this hurts) or need to be shaved out.
 If bathing your dog at home, make sure he or she is completely brushed out before and after the bath.
-If you bathe him when wet, it can make the mats tighter each time he is bathed.
+When mats get wet, they become tighter and more dangerous to remove..

-To keep your dog in full coat, we typically recommend coming in to Bark Easy every two weeks for a bath and brush-out.
+To keep your dog in full coat, we typically recommend coming to Bark Easy every one to two weeks for a bath and brush-out.

 Q: My dog’s hair grows out if not cut and I want to cut the hair so it is easier to maintain.
 How often should I bring my pet in for grooming?